-The center's objective is to store and distribute petroleum products.
-The depot is mostly composed of three centers:
+The centre's purpose is to store and distribute petroleum products.
+The depot is mostly composed of three centres:

-- Enfuter Center
+- Enfuter Centre,

-- Pneumatic Lubricant Center
+- Pneumatic Lubricant Centre,

-- Fuel Center
+- Fuel Centre.

-The site's activity is to store and distribute petroleum products (essences, gas oil, and kerosene).
+The site aims to store and distribute petroleum products (essences, gas oil, and kerosene).

-The S11 tank, as shown in figure 3, is a fixed-roof cylindrical tank with a capacity of 11,000 m, designed for the storage of diesel fuel at atmospheric pressure.
+The S11 tank, as shown in Fig. 3, is a fixed-roof cylindrical tank with a capacity of $11\,000$ m, designed for the storage of diesel fuel at atmospheric pressure.